 Wollongong is lined with beaches in almost all the suburbs in the neighbourhood including Fairy Meadows, Towradgi, and North Wollongong.
 Historically an industrial city, Wollongong attracted workers for the BHP factory near Port Kembla.

-The city has seen economic up and downs with the migration of people in and out of the city through the years.
+The city has seen economic ups and downs with the migration of people in and out of the city through the years.
 The University of Wollongong attracts around 15000 students, the majority of whom are international students that add to the activity and culture of the city.

 Wollongong Beach is fun in summer and is packed with picnic crowds and surfers.
 Surf guards patrol the beaches in the summer season.
 Wollongong has rock pools along the beach which attract swimmers from the early hours of the day.
 These rock pools fill up with ocean water during high tides.
-Wollongong beach has a number of nice cafes and snack bars serving chilled drinks throughout the day.
+Wollongong Beach has a number of nice cafes and snack bars serving chilled drinks throughout the day.

 Fun at Wollongong Beach